ipatch/Marlin/README.md

 ## Inspiration

 This fork has added settings from watching various YouTube videos _too many to link to every single video_.
-And has also been heavily inspired by the [InsanityAutomation fork](https://github.com/InsanityAutomation/Marlin) of Marlin, and more specifically the [CrealityDwin_2.0](https://github.com/InsanityAutomation/Marlin/tree/CrealityDwin_2.0) branch from the InsanityAutomation fork of Marlin.
+And has also been heavily inspired by the [InsanityAutomation fork](https://github.com/InsanityAutomation/Marlin) of Marlin, and more specifically ~~the [CrealityDwin_2.0](https://github.com/InsanityAutomation/Marlin/tree/CrealityDwin_2.0) branch from the InsanityAutomation fork of Marlin~~.

 ## TODOs

 - [ ] setup a pin in the skr boards configuration pins file to map a pin for the filament run out sensor.
-- [ ] conver printer to a smooth rail setup a la prusa style printer.
+- [ ] convert printer to a smooth rail setup a la prusa style printer.